owebeeone/grip-react/README.md

 ### **Core Hooks**

 * useGrip(grip, \[context\]): Reads a reactive value from the specified Grip.
-Subscribes the component to updates.1
+Subscribes the component to updates.
 * useTap(factory, \[options\]): Registers a Tap instance for the component's lifecycle.
-The Tap is created using the factory function and is automatically unregistered on unmount.1
+The Tap is created using the factory function and is automatically unregistered on unmount.
-* useChildContext(\[parentContext\]): Creates a new, isolated child GripContext that inherits from the parent.1
+* useChildContext(\[parentContext\]): Creates a new, isolated child GripContext that inherits from the parent.
-* useGripSetter(handleGrip, \[context\]): A convenience hook that retrieves a Tap handle and returns a stable setter function for updating its state.1
+* useGripSetter(handleGrip, \[context\]): A convenience hook that retrieves a Tap handle and returns a stable setter function for updating its state.
-* useGripState(valueGrip, handleGrip, \[context\]): Provides a useState-like API \[value, setValue\] for a Grip controlled by an AtomTap.1
+* useGripState(valueGrip, handleGrip, \[context\]): Provides a useState-like API \[value, setValue\] for a Grip controlled by an AtomTap.

 ### **Core Factories**

 * GripRegistry and GripOf(registry): Define and register new Grip instances.
-* createAtomValueTap(valueGrip, \[options\]): Creates a Tap for managing simple, atom-style local state.1
+* createAtomValueTap(valueGrip, \[options\]): Creates a Tap for managing simple, atom-style local state.
-* createFunctionTap(config): Creates a Tap for deriving state from one or more input Grips.1
+* createFunctionTap(config): Creates a Tap for deriving state from one or more input Grips.
-* createAsyncValueTap(config) / createAsyncMultiTap(config): Creates Taps for handling asynchronous operations like API calls, with built-in support for caching, cancellation, and more.1
+* createAsyncValueTap(config) / createAsyncMultiTap(config): Creates Taps for handling asynchronous operations like API calls, with built-in support for caching, cancellation, and more.